Configuration

 HTTPVideoStream

-resource describes a IP video stream over HTTP or HTTPS.
+resource describes an IP video stream over HTTP or HTTPS.

 HTTPVideoStream: